-During the first quarter of 2020, the Company recorded a one-time tax benefit of \$18, which was related to the United States Internal Revenue Service acceptance of a non-automatic accounting method change that allows for the recovery of tax basis for depreciation, which had been previously disallowed.
-The balance sheet impact of this adjustment is reflected as a deferred tax asset on the consolidated balance sheet.
+During the three months ended March 31, 2020, the Company recorded a one-time tax benefit of \$18, which was related to the United States Internal Revenue Service acceptance of a non-automatic accounting method change that allows for the recovery of tax basis for depreciation, which had been previously disallowed.
+The balance sheet impact of this adjustment is reflected as a deferred tax asset in the consolidated balance sheet.

 In the United States, the Coronavirus Aid, Relief, and Economic Security ("CARES") Act was passed on March 27, 2020.
 This legislative relief, as well as other government relief programs, include measures that could impact direct and indirect tax provisions.
-Management has analyzed the relief in jurisdictions in which the Company operates, and the applicable impacts, which are not material to the Company's benefit from income taxes for the three and six months ended June 30, 2020.
+Management has analyzed the relief in jurisdictions in which the Company operates, and the applicable impacts, which are not material for the first quarter of 2020, have been accounted for in these interim consolidated financial statements.